12 Difficulties Every Freelancer Faces and Tips To Overcome These Problems

 3. Project Pricing

 Pricing your services right is an important factor that many of the freelancers are still struggling with.
-Project pricing simply give buyers clear idea of what they are going to get when buying your services in a specified price range.
-Many freelancers in the attempt of competition feels desperate and make mistakes of pricing their services either too expensive or too cheap.
+Project pricing simply gives buyers a clear idea of what they are going to get when buying your services in a specified price range.
+Many freelancers in the attempt of competition feel desperate and make mistakes of pricing their services either too expensive or too cheap.

 Tips:

 Research on what price competitors are charging for the same service you are willing to provide.
-This will give you a clear idea to what price you should set for your project.
+This will give you a clear idea of what price you should set for your project.

 Never feel afraid to price your services higher (Not too much), if you think you can deliver better work at that price range then go for it.

-Financial problems is a thing which affects everyone from rich to middle class to a poor.
-We all can agree on the fact that one field of line can't benefit everyone at the same time, neither do freelancing.
-Many new creators start freelancing in the hope of making a stable income out of it, but only some of them make it big as there are limited number of buyers compared to the sellers.
+Financial problems are a thing that affects everyone from the rich to the middle class to the poor.
+We all can agree on the fact that one field of the line can't benefit everyone at the same time, and neither does freelancing.
+Many new creators start freelancing in the hope of making a stable income out of it, but only some of them make it big as there are a limited number of buyers compared to the sellers.

-Freelancers does face financial setbacks and most importantly beginners.
-Even experienced sellers have to face this issue who are in this industry for many years.
-Some of them completely rely on earning from freelance projects and it affects their personal expanses when they don't get work for a day or two.
+Freelancers do face financial setbacks and most importantly beginners.
+Even experienced sellers have to face this issue who have been in this industry for many years.
+Some of them completely rely on earning from freelance projects and it affects their personal expenses when they don't get work for a day or two.

 Tips: